Donate

 • Inhaling large amounts of asbestos fibers or its dust over a long period of time can produce scarring of lung tissue.
 This scarring is called asbestosis.

 • Asbestosis is one of over 200 types of pulmonary fibrosis and is also classified as an interstitial lung disease.
-You may hear your condition referred to by any of these names.
+You may hear your condition referred to by either of these names.

-• The severity of asbestosis depends in part on how long you were exposed to asbestos and the amount you inhaled.
+• The severity of asbestosis partially depends on how long you were exposed to asbestos and the amount you inhaled.

 • There is no cure for asbestosis, but treatment can help slow the progression of the disease and relieve symptoms.